jmichel7/Chevie.jl/README.md

-This module is a port of some GAP functionality on permutation groups.
+This module is a port of some GAP functionality on groups, in particular permutation groups.

-See Holt "Handbook of computational group theory" chap.
-4 for basic algorithms.
+This  codes refers to Holt "Handbook of computational group theory" chapter 4 for basic algorithms.

-The  only  field  of  a  PermGroup  G  at  the  start  is gens, the list of generators  of G.  To mimic  GAP records  where attributes/properties of an object  are computed on demand when asked for, other fields are computed on demand  and stored in the  field prop of the  PermGroup, which starts as an empty dict.
+The only field of a Group G at the start is gens, the list of generators of G.  To  mimic  GAP  records  where  attributes/properties  of an object are computed  on demand when asked for, other fields are computed on demand and stored in the field prop of the Group, which starts as Dict{Symbol,Any}()

+A  PermGroup is  a group  where gens  are Perms,  which allows  for all the algorithms like base, centralizer chain, etc...

 **Examples**